meizuflux/private-destination/readme.md

 - pull out common jinja2 html into a macro or component file
 - migrate users id to use identity
 - add editing and deleting of notes
+- add a decorator to allow routes to return 2 different types of responses (json and html) based on content type to allow it to act more like an api and reenable sharex compatibility